 |Total Omega-3 Fatty Acids

 Health Benefits of Avocado

-- According to a recent study, beta-sitosterol, a compound that is found abundantly in avocados has been proved to be effective in bringing down the blood cholesterol levels and increasing good cholesterol levels.
+- According to a recent study, beta-sitosterol, a compound that is found abundantly in avocados has been proven to be effective in bringing down the blood cholesterol levels and increasing good cholesterol levels.

 - Phytonutrient compounds such as polyphenols and flavonoids are known to possess anti-inflammatory properties that reduce the risk of inflammatory and degenerative disorders.
-Both these compounds are present in good proportions in avocado.
+Both these compounds are present in good proportions in avocados.